davestearns/tutorials/src/crypto.md

 > [!TIP]
 > Other browsers have similar UI for viewing a site's certificate.
 If you can't find it, ask your favorite LLM `how do I view a site's certificate in {BROWSER}` replacing `{BROWSER}` with the name of your browser.

+You might be wondering, "if both parties need to trust the CA, when did I decide to trust the CA that issued the google.com certificate?"
+Well, you did when you decided to install and run your particular browser, which comes with a set of trusted CA certificates pre-installed.
+If the certificate for a given web site was signed by one of those CAs, your browser will automatically trust it.
+Administrators within a given company can also add their own certificate to browsers installed on the company's machines so they can act as a local CA within the company.

+These pre-installed CAs are also called "root CAs" because they can delegate some of their issuing authority to other companies.
+A digital certificate can actually contain a whole tree of certificates, and as long as the root of that tree is one of the pre-installed trusted root CAs, the browser will trust it.